rushikesh5555/Technocolab_MiniProject/README.md

 - Calculated the new column "active_days" by taking the difference between the closed date and the founded date of the startup.

-- Subsequently, we addressed missing values in crucial columns such as 'status', 'country_code', 'category_code' and 'founded_at'.
+- Subsequently, we addressed missing values in crucial columns such as 'status', 'country_code', 'category_code', and 'founded_at'.

 - Outliers in 'milestones', 'funding_rounds', 'funding_total_usd', and 'active_days' were identified and removed using the IQR method.